spatialos/gdk-for-unity/docs/content/testing/writing-a-new-unit-test.md

 The tests above will not compile.
 This is because the test class is in a different assembly to the implementation class, and the tests are looking at internal fields.

-To solve this; make the internals of the the `MyClass.cs` file visible to the test assembly in the way shown below.
+To solve this; make the internals of the `MyClass.cs` file visible to the test assembly as shown below.

 ```
 using System.Runtime.CompilerServices;